mwat56/kaliber/README.md

 ### Commandline options

     $ ./kaliber -h

-	Usage: ./kaliber [OPTIONS]
+    Usage: kaliber [OPTIONS]

+    -authAll
+        <boolean> whether or not require authentication for all pages (default true)
     -booksperpage int
         <number> the default number of books shown per page  (default 24)
     -certKey string
         <fileName> the name of the TLS certificate key
         (default "/home/matthias/devel/Go/src/github.com/mwat56/kaliber/certs/server.key")
     -certPem string
         <fileName> the name of the TLS certificate PEM
         (default "/home/matthias/devel/Go/src/github.com/mwat56/kaliber/certs/server.pem")
     -datadir string
         <dirName> the directory with CSS, FONTS, IMG, SESSIONS, and VIEWS sub-directories
         (default "/home/matthias/devel/Go/src/github.com/mwat56/kaliber")
+    -gzip
+        <boolean> use gzip compression for server responses (default true)
     -ini string
         <fileName> the path/filename of the INI file to use
         (default "/home/matthias/devel/Go/src/github.com/mwat56/kaliber/kaliber.ini")
     -lang string
-		(optional) the default language to use  (default "de") -libraryname string
+        the default language to use  (default "de") -libraryname string
-		Name of this Library (shown on every page)
+        Name of this Library (shown on every page) (default "MeiBucks")
-		(default "MeiBucks")
     -librarypath string
         Path name of/to the Calibre library
         (default "/var/opt/Calibre")
     -listen string
         the host's IP to listen at  (default "127.0.0.1") -log string
-		(optional) name of the logfile to write to
+        name of the logfile to write to
         (default "/dev/stdout")
     -port int
         <portNumber> the IP port to listen to  (default 8383)
     -realm string
-		(optional) <hostName> name of host/domain to secure by BasicAuth (default "This Host")
+        <hostName> name of host/domain to secure by BasicAuth
-	-sessiondir string
-		<directory> (optional) the directory to store session files
-		(default "/home/matthias/devel/Go/src/github.com/mwat56/kaliber/sessions")
+        (default "eBooks Host")
     -sessionttl int
         <seconds> Number of seconds an unused session keeps valid  (default 1200)
     -sidname string
-		(optional) <name> the name of the session ID to use (default "sid")
+        <name> the name of the session ID to use
+        (default "sid")
     -sqltrace string
-		(optional) name of the SQL logfile to write to -theme string
+        name of the SQL logfile to write to
+    -theme string
         <name> the display theme to use ('light' or 'dark')
         (default "light")
     -ua string
-		<userName> (optional) user add: add a username to the password file
+        <userName> user add: add a username to the password file
     -uc string
-		<userName> (optional) user check: check a username in the password file
+        <userName> user check: check a username in the password file
     -ud string
-		<userName> (optional) user delete: remove a username from the password file
+        <userName> user delete: remove a username from the password file
     -uf string
-		<fileName> (optional) user passwords file storing user/passwords for BasicAuth
+        <fileName> user passwords file storing user/passwords for BasicAuth
         (default "/home/matthias/devel/Go/src/github.com/mwat56/kaliber/pwaccess.db")
     -ul
-		(optional) user list: show all users in the password file -uu string
+        <boolean> user list: show all users in the password file
+    -uu string
-		<userName> (optional) user update: update a username in the password file
+        <userName> user update: update a username in the password file

     Most options can be set in an INI file to keep the command-line short ;-)
     $ _

 As you can see there are quite a few options available, but almost all of them are optional since they come with reasonable default values most of which can be set in the accompanying INI-file (in fact, the "default" values shown above are coming from the INI-file used).